 You can customize these with logo and author name, but they’re missing many of the features you’d see in advanced reporting software.
 There’s no option for a pie chart, for example, though they can be created via the node explorer and saved as an image.

 Capsa Enterprise 11 is a testament to Colasoft’s consistent improvements over the years.
 It has very few compromises, refusing to skimp on features while still maintaining ease of use.
-Capsa comes in two different flavors – Enterprise version priced at $995 per seat or the Standard version priced at only $295 per seat, making it an extremely affordable & robust toolset with the ability to reduce the downtime and make troubleshooting an enjoyable process.
+Capsa comes in two different flavors – Enterprise version or the Standard version, making it an extremely affordable & robust toolset with the ability to reduce the downtime and make troubleshooting an enjoyable process.

 Though its visual design and report features look somewhat dated, the layout is incredibly effective.
 Admins will spend much of their time in the matrix view but can also make use of very specific filters to deliver only the data they want.
 It got the Firewall.cx seal of approval last time it was reviewed, and we feel comfortable giving it again.